lewiswatson55/documentation/examples/sighting.md

     16     }]
     17 }

+This has been pretty printed (using jq) and the members of the answer object have been sorted for ease of comprehension.

-Let's go through this line by line to explain it.
+Let's go through it line by line and annotate things:

 ## Line 00